 Farm land in the Imbo plain is owned by the government, but farmers are given areas to grow crops.
 In return, they give some of their produce back to the government as a lease payment to cover the costs of irrigation, for example.
 Traditionally, women are the providers of farm labor.

 The average farm size in Burundi is about 0.5 hectares per family, which is managed to produce food.
 Rice is produced for family consumption.
 However, as demand for rice grows, some farmers will also sell their rice.
 Farmers who grow rice more commercially on the irrigated Imbo plains are more likely to sell most of their rice crop and employ additional labor to assist with rice production.

 Rice is grown once a year in Burundi.
 The same land is also used to grow other crops.
-Average rice yields in the irrigated Imbo plain are 3.5 to 4 tons per hectare.
+Average rice yields in the irrigated Imbo plain are 3.5 to 4 tons per hectare, close to the global average 4.5 tons per hectare.
 In the rainfed areas of the Imbo plain, they get about 2 tons per hectare.
 And in the high elevation marshland areas they are 2 to 2.5 tons per hectare.